MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-csp.md

 0. Review the order and **Confirm** it.

 >[!NOTE]
 > You'll need to follow these steps every time you purchase Visual Studio subscriptions as a CSP.
-At this time, there is no API
+There is no API
 > for automation of purchasing.

 After you confirm the purchase, you can choose **Manage** to assign subscriptions to your customer's end users.
-You can also access the Subscription Admin portal from the Partner Center by choosing **Service management** to see the steps or video below.
+You can also access the Subscription Admin portal from the Partner Center by choosing **Service management** to see the steps or video.

 ## How to manage Visual Studio cloud subscriptions for your customer

-1. Log in to the [Microsoft Partner Center](https://partnercenter.microsoft.com).
+1. Sign in to the [Microsoft Partner Center](https://partnercenter.microsoft.com).
 0. Choose **Customers** and the customer's name.
 0. Choose **Service Management**.
 0. Choose **Manage Visual Studio Subscriptions**.